 LEEP is a procedure that can be done in the doctor’s office or hospital to remove abnormal tissue from the cervix.
-This handout tells you what to expect before, during, and after the procedure.
+This handout tells you what to expect before, during, and after.

 Before the LEEP

-Do not use creams or gels in the vagina before the exam for at least 2 days.
+Do not use creams or gels in the vagina before the procedure for at least 2 days.

-If you will be on your period at the time of your procedure, please call the clinic to see if you need to reschedule.
+If you will be on your period at the time of the procedure, please call the clinic to see if we need to reschedule.

 Please tell the clinic before your procedure if you may be pregnant.

-You do not need pain medicine, but you may take 3 ibuprofen tablets (200 mg each) or 2 Aleve® tablets (220 mg each) one hour before.
+You may take 3 ibuprofen tablets (200 mg each) or 2 Aleve® tablets (220 mg each) one hour before.

 Eat a light meal or snack at least one hour before your visit (do not arrive fasting).